hexikani/pulsechain-docs/node-setup.md

 title: Setting up PulseChain node
 ---

-This article assumes that `/blockchain` directory will be used to store all files created by the node.
-It is also assumed that this directory will be one to one mapped as a volume into a Docker container.
-Of course both these directories can be changed.
+This article assumes that `/blockchain` directory will be used to store all files created by the node client.
+It is also assumed that this directory will be one to one mapped as a volume into a Docker containers.
+You can replace this directory with any other location of your choice, however directory must be created with permissions allowing Docker to write there, before you proceed further.
 {:.info}

 # Types of nodes